Skip to main content

 Webhook in pipeline

-Check out our API Reference guide for more details on how to start flows via webhook and how to get the output.
+Check out our API Reference guide for more details on how to start workflows via webhook and how to get the output.

 Webhook trigger configuration